DefactoSoftware/test_dispatch/README.md

 ## Use

-`dispatch_form_with/3` will use the conn's `private.phoenix_endpoint` by default as endpoint to dispatch the form to.
-So if you have a test case where you set the default endpoint for testing with Phoenix, then you can define the endpoint for your tests there:
+`dispatch_form_with/3` will use the conn's `private.phoenix_endpoint` as endpoint to dispatch the form to.
+So if you have a test case where you set the default endpoint for testing with Phoenix, then you can define the endpoint for your tests
+there:

 ```elixir
 defmodule MyApp.ConnCase do